hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 <br>

 ## `pdffonts` output
-As you can see from the table, PDF base14 fonts (including Times, Courier, Symbol) are not embedded.
+As you can see from the `emb` column, PDF base14 fonts (including Times, Courier, Symbol) are not embedded.

 |name                                |type             |encoding        |emb|sub|uni|object|ID
 |------------------------------------|-----------------|----------------|---|---|---|------|--